austintgriffith/burner-wallet/README.md

 ✊ You can support our efforts by contributing to the [Burner Wallet Gitcoin Grant](https://gitcoin.co/grants/20/burner-wallet) or sending mainnet funds to [burnerwallet.eth](https://etherscan.io/address/0xda6a87d5d23cdfa286104119f0e406197ea387da)

-🙏 Thanks! - Austin Griffith ( @austingrifith / austin@concurrence.io )
+🙏 Thanks! - Austin Griffith ( @austingriffith / austin@concurrence.io )

 🛠️ If you are interested in contributing development to the Burner Wallet, read on...